BarryDigby/Youth-Academy/chapters/chapter1.md

 ***

-One final note on the central dogma.
-Double stranded DNA is used as the template to produce a single stranded RNA molecule, which uses A/U/G/C (note Thymine is replaced by Uracil in RNA) nucleotide bases.
+A note on the method of information transfer: Double stranded DNA is used as the template to produce a single stranded RNA molecule, which uses A/U/G/C (note Thymine is replaced by Uracil in RNA) nucleotide bases.
 This RNA molecule is then translated to amino acids using <i>triplets of DNA</i>.
 We can see which amino acid an RNA triplet codes for in the codon table below:

 <figure>
   <img src="codon-table.png" width="100%"/>